AmbroVentures/AmbroVentures.github.io/_posts/2024-01-11-GPTs-golive-lineup.md

 Struggling with a complex problem or a tricky question?
 [Genius IQ](https://chat.openai.com/g/g-9awF5kdUe) is your go-to AI companion for those brain-teasing moments.
 This GPT doesn't just provide answers; it also guides you through the thought process.
 It's designed to not only find solutions but also to help you understand the underlying concepts.
 Whether you're a student grappling with challenging academic topics or a professional facing intricate work-related queries, [Genius IQ](https://chat.openai.com/g/g-9awF5kdUe) is here to illuminate the path to clarity and comprehension.

-_PS. **Update on Genius IQ:** Upon further exploration and testing, we've noticed that Genius IQ isn't quite hitting the mark we aimed for.
+_**PS:** Upon further exploration and testing, we've noticed that Genius IQ isn't quite hitting the mark we aimed for.
 It's a work in progress, and while it has shown potential, there's still room for improvement.
 We're doubling down on development efforts to enhance its capabilities and ensure it lives up to expectations.
 Your patience and feedback during this refining process are invaluable.
 Stay tuned for updates!_

 #### Re:Recruiter
 Receive tailored responses to recruiters, aligned with your personal situation & career goals.